breakdance/breakdance/test/expected/bootstrap-reboot.md

 * `<legend>`s, like fieldsets, have also been restyled to be displayed as a heading of sorts.
 * `<label>`s are set to `display: inline-block` to allow `margin` to be applied.
 * `<input>`s, `<select>`s, `<textarea>`s, and `<button>`s are mostly addressed by Normalize, but Reboot removes their `margin` and sets `line-height: inherit`, too.
-* `<textarea>`s are modified to only be resizable vertically as horizontal resizing often “breaks” page layout.
+* `<textarea>`s are modified to only be resizable vertically as horizontal resizing often "breaks" page layout.

 These changes, and more, are demonstrated below.